Port of Helsinki Cruise Guide, Finland (UPDATED 2023)

 This UNESCO World Heritage Site is situated on a group of islands off Helsinki and was built by Sweden in the second half of the 18th century as a maritime fortress.
 Here you will have the opportunity to visit the museums, bunkers, church and fortress wall, as well as enjoy one of the cafes and breweries or even rent a bike for a pleasant ride around the island.
 Make sure you bring your camera because this place offers fantastic photo opportunities!

 There is no entrance fee to the fortress, however, a ticket is required to visit the museums.
 Tickets can be bought at Suonmelinna Centre or you can purchase tickets in advance online.
-Ticket to the Suomenlinna museum includes access to see a short video about Suonmelinna’s history in the auditorium.
+Ticket to the Suomenlinna Museum includes access to an auditorium where you can watch a short video about Suonmelinna’s history.

 To get to Suomenlinna Fortress, you need to take a ferry that departs from the port of Helsinki Market Square.
 The ride takes approximately 15-20 minutes each way, and ferries run every 20 minutes.
-If you purchase the public transport day ticket, the round-trip transfer to the island is free and if you buy Helsinki Card, a ferry ride and a visit to the museums are included.
-Find more information on the Suomenlinna Fortress website
+If you purchase the public transport day ticket, the round-trip transfer to the island is free and if you buy the Helsinki Card, a ferry ride and a visit to the museums are included.

 Explore Suomenlinna Fortress tours and activities